Skip to content

 • Custom-tray impressions: these materials are used for making one-step impression techniques in custom trays.

-• Dual-cure techniques: these materials provide stable support when used in conjunction with light body impression materials for capturing detailed impressions of the oral cavity.
+• Dual-cure techniques: these materials provide stable support when used in conjunction with light body silicone impression material for capturing detailed impressions of the oral cavity.

 Applications of Light Body Impression Materials: